 Sensory Enrichment Therapy and Pokémon Go

 Playing Pokémon Go can give children more opportunities to interact with their peers and practice verbal skills.
 At Mendability we use Sensory Enrichment Therapy to complement speech therapy and help with speech development.
-Sensory Enrichment Therapy is a home-based autism treatment that helps the brain compensate for a wide variety of neurological challenges, including speech delay and poor social skills.
+Sensory Enrichment Therapy is an evidence-based, clinically-validated therapy to promote brain plasticity and make living with autism simpler and more comfortable.

 Sensory Enrichment Therapy exercises that target speech and language disorders are short and fun; you can integrate Pokémon Go into some of them if needed.
 At Mendability, we advocate working on fine motor skills, visual processing, eye scanning, mental image, and other combined sensory inputs to impact speech development.